 If the Complaint Committee and a registered respondent cannot reach a settlement, then the Committee may decide to initiate a contested case hearing at the Office of Administrative Hearings before an Administrative Law Judge.
-Contested case hearing require specific procedures to assure due process.
-Once the hearing is completed the Administrative Law Judge issues a report to the Board and a recommendation to the Board on whether disciplinary action should be taken or not.
-If the respondent is not registered by the Board the Committee may decide to issue a Cease and Desist Order against the respondent.
+A contested case hearing requires specific procedures to assure due process.
+Once the hearing is completed, the Administrative Law Judge issues a report to the Board and a recommendation to the Board on whether disciplinary action should be taken or not.
+If the respondent is not registered by the Board, the Committee may decide to issue a Cease and Desist Order against the respondent.
 The Cease and Desist Order provides the respondent an opportunity to request a hearing before an Administrative Law Judge.

-The Minnesota Government Data Practices Act, found in Minnesota Statutes, Chapter 13, sets rules of how the Board maintains data on complaints and prohibits the Board form disclosing certain information related to complaints.
-Depending upon who is requesting the information, the type of information requested, and the stage in the complaint resolution process, the Board may or may not, be able to release information requested.
+The Minnesota Government Data Practices Act, found in Minnesota Statutes, Chapter 13, sets rules of how the Board maintains data on complaints and prohibits the Board from disclosing certain information related to complaints.
+Depending upon who is requesting the information, the type of information requested, and the stage in the complaint resolution process, the Board may or may not be able to release information requested.

 Each step of the complaint resolution process takes time and, therefore, it may take several months for a final resolution of a complaint.